Ion (play): Story

 With her hopes in the god completely dashed, Creusa finally reveals what Apollo did to her, in a sung monody.
 She describes how he came to her as she was gathering flowers — a shining god who grabbed her by the waist and took her into a cave as she screamed for her mother.
 She says she was seduced, taking responsibility for her part in the seduction.
-She gave birth to a child and left him in the cave in the hope that God would save him.
+She gave birth to a child and left him in the cave in the hope that the god would save him.
 Now she realizes that Apollo has completely abandoned her and their son.

 The tutor encourages her to avenge herself by torching Apollo's temple, but she refuses.
 When she also refuses to kill her husband, the tutor unexpectedly suggests that she kill the young man.
 Creusa agrees, telling him that she has two drops of the Gorgon's blood that Erichthonius received from Athena.
 One drop kills and the other cures.
 She gives the deadly drop to the tutor to poison Ion during his farewell banquet, then they go their separate ways.

 The Chorus prays for the plot's success, fearing that if it fails, Creusa will take her own life before allowing a foreigner to take over Athenian rule.
 They condemn the ingratitude of Apollo who gave preference to Xuthus over their mistress.

 Following the Chorus' song, a messenger arrives, announcing that the plot has failed.
 He tells them (in a typically Euripidean messenger speech) that a Delphian mob is searching for Creusa to stone her to death.
 He says that Xuthus arranged for Ion to host a banquet under a tent, while he went off to offer sacrifice.
 The messenger describes the banquet tent, in a detailed ekphrasis.
 The messenger then reports how the plan went awry.
 Ingratiating himself with the crowd, the old tutor took on the role of wine steward and slipped the poison into Ion's cup as planned; but just as they were about to drink, someone made an ill-omened remark and Ion called on the company to pour out their cups as libations.
 When a flock of doves drank the spilled wine, all survived except the dove that drank the wine intended for Ion.
 The bird died in torment, revealing the plot.
 Ion grabbed the old tutor, found the vial and forced a confession from him.
-Then he successfully brought a charge of murder against Creusa at a hastily assembled court of Delphian leaders.
-Now the entire city is searching for her.
+Then he successfully brought a charge of murder against Creusa at a hastily assembled court of Delphian leaders, rallying the entire city to search for her.

 The Chorus sings a song anticipating their death at the hands of the Delphian mob.